BlockchainCommons/Research/papers/bcr-2026-004-signing-event-assertions.md

 | `xades:ClaimedRole` — my claimed capacity (if applicable) | Endorsements of the signer |
 | `xades:CommitmentType` — what this signature means (if applicable) | Credentials about the signer |

-Third-party assertions about the signer (certifying their role, endorsing their authority, etc.) belong in the **signer's XID document**, not in the signing event assertions.
-The `signer` predicate points to where those third-party assertions live.
+Third-party assertions belong elsewhere:
+- **About the signer** (certifying role, endorsing authority): In the signer's XID document
+- **About the signed content** (timestamps, notarization): Using the wrapped signing pattern

 This separation ensures:
-1. Signing event assertions contain only self-asserted claims about the signing event
+1. Signing event assertions are always self-asserted by the signer
-2. Third-party assertions are discoverable via the XID reference
+2. Third-party identity assertions are discoverable via the XID reference
+3. Third-party content assertions use a distinct structural pattern
-3. Relying parties know which claims are self-asserted vs. third-party certified
+4. Relying parties can distinguish self-asserted vs. third-party claims by structure

 ### Dates Are Not Timestamps